httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 # Compatible Fields {#compatible}

-The HTTP fields listed in {{compatible-fields}} can usually have their values handled as Structured Fields according to the listed parsing and serialisation algorithms in {{STRUCTURED-FIELDS}}, subject to the listed caveats.
+The HTTP fields listed in {{compatible-fields}} have values that can be handled as Structured Field Values according to the parsing and serialisation algorithms in {{STRUCTURED-FIELDS}} corresponding to the listed top-level type, subject to the caveats in {{compatible-caveats}}.

-The listed types are chosen for compatibility with the defined syntax of the field as well as with actual internet traffic.
-However, not all instances of these fields will successfully parse.
+The top-level types are chosen for compatibility with the defined syntax of the field as well as with actual internet traffic.
+However, not all instances of these fields will successfully parse as a Structured Field Value.
 This might be because the field value is clearly invalid, or it might be because it is valid but not parseable as a Structured Field.

 An application using this specification will need to consider how to handle such field values.
-Depending on its requirements, it might be advisable to reject such values, treat them as opaque strings, or attempt to recover a structured value from them in an ad hoc fashion.
+Depending on its requirements, it might be advisable to reject such values, treat them as opaque strings, or attempt to recover a Structured Field Value from them in an ad hoc fashion.

 | Field Name                       | Structured Type |
 |----------------------------------|-----------------|